rm2013/katacoda-scenarios/hello-cluster/step1.md

 `/opt/launch-kubeadm.sh`{{execute HOST1}}

+Wait until the command completes.

-Use the recommended command on Host2 to join the node the cluster
+Use the recommended kubeadm command on Host2 to join it to  the cluster.
+This step is needed before continuing to the next step